By the OWU Admission Team

 However, Early Decision can be the right choice for some students.
 Maybe you’ve already visited and studied many colleges, and you know your mind – and your heart – are made up.
 This school is your Number One choice by far, you’re comfortable with your finances, and you want to enjoy having that decision wrapped up.

 Or maybe you’re an athlete and you want to know that you have a spot on a very competitive team.
 Coaches may encourage recruited varsity athletes to apply Early Decision, and doing so may show that coach you’re making a strong commitment.

 We do want to caution you, though – only use Early Decision if you are absolutely sure that's where you will go if you get in.
 No one will be imprisoned if they back out and don't attend their Early Decision school, but other colleges may rescind their offers.

-Ohio Wesleyan has two Early Decision application windows.
-The first deadline to apply is November 15, and the deadline for the second window is January 15.
+Ohio Wesleyan has one Early Decision application window.
+The deadline to apply is November 15.
 You’ll receive a decision about 15 days after the deadline.

 OWU’s Early Action deadline is December 1, and you’ll be notified of a decision by December 15 – far earlier than in the regular admission process.

 If you have questions about Early Decision, Early Action, or any part of the admission process, please contact your OWU Admission Counselor.